MaVeN-13TTN/mirroring-and-synchronizing/troubleshooting.md

 **Solutions:**

-1. Regenerate your Bitbucket access token and update the `BITBUCKET_TOKEN` repository variable
+1. Regenerate your Bitbucket App Password and update the `BITBUCKET_APP_PASSWORD` repository variable
 2. Regenerate your GitHub personal access token and update the `GITHUB_TOKEN` repository variable
 3. Double-check the repository URLs in your `bitbucket-pipelines.yml` file